PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ````

 ***
-Rvalue references can be used to extend the lifetimes of temporary objects (note, lvalue references to const can extend the lifetimes of temporary objects too, but they are not modifiable through them).
+{term}`rvalue` references can be used to extend the lifetimes of temporary objects (note, `lvalue` references to `const` can extend the lifetimes of temporary objects too, but they are not modifiable through them).

 An {term}`rvalue` reference is declared as follows.
 ````{code-block} c++